torsor-io/yaw/README.md

 - [The Structure and Interpretation of Quantum Programs I: Foundations](https://arxiv.org/abs/2509.04527) (2025), David Wakeham.
 A detailed introduction to the mathematical foundations of `yaw`.
 -
   [A Short History of Rocks: or, How to Invent Quantum Computing](https://arxiv.org/abs/2503.00005) (2025), David Wakeham.
-An essay + alternate history motivating the need for an algebraic approach to quantum computing.
+An essay + alternate history motivating the need for an algebraic quantum programming.

 ### Citation